DeAutremont Brothers: Arrests and convictions

 After several months with no new leads, investigators were on the verge of giving up.
 However, a corporal named Thomas Reynolds came forward and identified Hugh DeAutremont as James Price, who had been an acquaintance of his while serving with the United States Army in the Philippines.
-He had only recently been stationed on Alcatraz Island in San Francisco, California when he recognized DeAutremont from a wanted poster and reported this to his superior officers.
+He had only recently been stationed on Alcatraz Island in San Francisco, California, when he recognized DeAutremont from a wanted poster and reported this to his superior officers.
 Hugh DeAutremont was arrested within six hours, and while admitting his true identity in custody, he was able to stall his extradition to the United States until March 1927.
 Once back in the United States, Hugh DeAutremont was tried and convicted of first degree murder.

 Hugh DeAutremont denied knowledge of his brothers' whereabouts, but his capture encouraged federal authorities to redistribute new wanted posters.
-Within two months, a report was received that Ray and Roy DeAutremont had been seen in Portsmouth, Ohio and were discovered to be living in nearby Steubenville under the assumed names of Clarence and Elmer Goodwin.
+Within two months, a report was received that Ray and Roy DeAutremont had been seen in Portsmouth, Ohio, and were discovered to be living in nearby Steubenville under the assumed names of Clarence and Elmer Goodwin.
 They were arrested by FBI agents on June 8, 1927, and offered no resistance.

 The twin brothers later claimed they had fled to Detroit after the robbery.
 Ray had married while in Detroit and moved to Hanging Rock, with his brother following him several months later.
 They kept on the move, living in both Portsmouth and Steubenville, before they were recognized when the new wanted posters were issued.
 Ray had previously bleached his hair but this failed to disguise him.

-The two were quickly extradited to Jackson County, Oregon where they stood trial for their role in the Siskiyou massacre.
+The two were quickly extradited to Jackson County, Oregon, where they stood trial for their role in the Siskiyou massacre.
 Their arrival coincided with Hugh's murder trial, although this fact was withheld from the defendant.
 Hugh was convicted of first degree murder, even though jurors recommended leniency and Roy and Ray DeAutremont both pleaded guilty to the same charges.
-All three were sentenced to life imprisonment at the Oregon state prison in Salem, Oregon.
+All three were sentenced to life imprisonment at the Oregon State Penitentiary in Salem.